CaNS-World/CaNS/README.md

 P. Costa. *A FFT-based finite-difference solver for massively-parallel direct numerical simulations of turbulent flows.* [arXiv:1802.10323](https://arxiv.org/pdf/1802.10323.pdf) (2018).

+## News

+20/06/2018 -- The master branch updated on 27/05/2018, with several options of non-uniform grid spacing in *z* and sanity checks, contained a bug which makes the results unreliable when *lz!=1*.
+This has been fixed.
+Please pull the current master branch if you experience issues.

 ## Features

 Some features are: